Here are the best ways of getting to Zadar, with details of flights, ferries, buses and trains to the town.

 Driving to Zadar

-The A1 motorway runs very close to Zadar, so can easily be used if you’re reaching the town from either north or south Croatia.
+The A1 motorway runs very close to Zadar, so it can easily be used if you’re reaching the town from either north or south Croatia.

-The famous Jadranska magistrala coastal road (road D8) also reaches Zadar if you’re driving up the Croatian coastline e.g. from Split.
+The famous Jadranska magistrala coastal road (road D8) also reaches Zadar if you’re driving up the Croatian coastline, e.g. from Split.